 Creating a Plan

 When planning for the year, think about what you want to do as a Chapter.
 Some things to consider are: What are the needs of your Members?
 What can you do to meet those needs?
 How is your Chapter’s leadership team set up to achieve your goals?
 What is your leadership team interested in doing?
 What is your budget and how does your funding support your goals?
 What is your mix of programs and does it meet the needs of your members?
-We have templates for you to use, including student and professional versions.
+We have templates for you to use, including word and powerpoint versions.

 Creating and Tracking Your Plan